How can a Landlord fairly assess damages at the

 The tenants have lived there for 3 years.
 They

 consisted of two couples.
-The expected lifespan of the bedroom walls after they
+The expected lifespan of the bedroom wall after they

-were newly painted is approx. 5 years.
+were newly painted is approximately 5 years.
 So depreciation needs to be taken into

 account.
-The potential lifespan of the walls is still a further 2 years.
+The potential lifespan of the walls is a further 2 years.

-You have done some calculations and to redecorate the room will cost £200.
+You have done some calculations and the cost of redecorating the room will cost £500.

 A - Useful lifespan of the decorations to that